Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 Tenant screening is the key to a landlord’s success.
 However, if it is not carried out properly it can lead to conflict between both parties.

-Here are some questions that violate the Fair Housing Law that North Carolina property owners should avoid at all costs:
+Here are some questions that violate the Federal Fair Housing Law that North Carolina property owners should avoid at all costs:

 - How old are you?